sllkx/ollone/README.md

 ## 👋 Hey there!
 What is OLLONE?

 I don't know about you, but I was tired of cluttering my PC with five different clunky programs just to do basic everyday tasks.
-Why download a separate video player, a heavy image viewer, a text editor, and two different archiving tools?
+Why download a separate video player, an audio player, a heavy image viewer, a text editor, and two different archiving tools?

 That's why I built **OLLONE**.